sandialabs/pyscan/README.md

 ## Getting Started

-Pyscan can be installed by downloading this repository and folloiwng the instructions below.
+Pyscan can be installed by downloading this repository and following the instructions below.

 ### Requirements